Date: November 21st, 2015

 Case: An 78-year-old woman presents to your emergency department with right arm weakness and slurred speech for the last two hours.
 She has a history of hypertension and diabetes.
-A CTA is performed that shows an Intracranial arterial occlusion of the right M1 middle cerebral artery segment.
+A CTA is performed that shows an Intracranial arterial occlusion of the left M1 middle cerebral artery segment.

 Background: Prior to the publication of MR CLEAN and the four trials published in its wake, the data regarding endovascular therapy has been consistently negative.
 Over the past year five RCTs examining endovascular therapy for acute ischemic stroke have been published.
 In direct contrast to the three trials published in 2013, all of the recent trials were impressively positive.

 Because of methodological flaws, the true size of benefit these interventions provide is still unclear.
 Without an understanding of this effect size, it is difficult to assess whether this benefit justifies the resources required to support its implementation on a national level.